sr3dna/androme/README.md

 Library files are in the /dist folder.
 There is a babel minified for production (ES5) and non-babel version for development (ES6).
 The primary function "parseDocument" can be called on multiple elements and multiple times per session.
 The application will continuously and progressively build into a single entity with combined shared resources.

+NOTE: Calling "parseDocument" before the images have completely loaded can sometimes cause them to be excluded from the generated layout when you reload the page.
+This problem will be fixed soon.

 ```javascript
 <script src="/dist/androme.js"></script>
 <script>